OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

     To log shapes call `@Orchard.ConsoleLog(Model.Content as object)` after calling `@await DisplayAsync(Model.Content)` This will allow the shape to execute, and populate the alternates for any child shapes.

+## Contents Module API Controller

+The `OrchardCore.Contents` module provides an `ApiController.cs` featuring endpoints to manage _content items_ created in the Orchard Core "Admin" backoffice.
+These endpoints allow for operations such as retrieving, creating, updating, and deleting content items instances.
+Access to these endpoints requires authentication and appropriate user role permissions.

+### Activating the "OpenId Authorization Server" and "OpenId Token Validation" Features, and setting User Roles

+To utilize the Orchard Core ApiController endpoints, user accounts must authenticate using the OAuth 2 standard.
+This requires activating the "OpenId Authorization Server" feature and configuring it (detailed information can be found in the [documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#authorization-server)).
+Furthermore, the "OpenId Token Validation" feature needs to be activated, which provides a token to authenticated users for future API calls (more details are available in the [documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#token-validation)).
+Upon activating these features, the administration area's "Security" section will display a new menu option "OpenID Connect," enabling the OAuth 2 server configuration through the creation of "Scopes" and "Applications".

+It is usually better to create a dedicated user for performing API calls, to maintain control over user rights, and to easily activate/deactivate the API user.
+The `OrchardCore.OpenId` feature allows setting these user role permissions from "Roles > Edit (User)":

+- View and edit the OpenID Connect client settings
+- View and edit the OpenID Connect server settings
+- View and edit the OpenID Connect validation settings
+- View, add, edit, and remove the OpenID Connect applications
+- View, add, edit, and remove the OpenID Connect scopes.

+### Contents API Controller Endpoints

+TODO

+## Contents module Api Controller

+`OrchardCore.Contents` module exposes an `ApiController.cs` with [endpoints](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore.Modules/OrchardCore.Contents/Controllers/ApiController.cs) to get, create, update, and delete _content items_ created in the "Admin" backoffice.
+To be able to call those endpoints you must be authenticated and have the right user role permissions.

+### Activating the "OpenId Authorization Server" and "OpenId Token Validation" features

+To perform calls against Orchard Core ApiController endpoints the user account that does this must be authenticated using the OAuth 2 standard.
+To do this, in Orchard Core you need to activate the feature "OpendId Authorization Server", and configure it - more details are available in the [documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#authorization-server) -, and also activating the "OpenId Token Validation" feature, to release a token to the authenticated user that will perform future calls - more details are available in the [documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#token-validation) -.
+Once activated those two feautres, you will see in the administration area under "Security", a new voice menu called "OpenID Connect", where you can configure the OAuth 2 server creating "Scopes" and "Applications".

+### Contents Api Controller endpoints

+TODO

 ## GraphQL

 The contents module provides a feature to provide GraphQL queries for content items.